What does nonbinary mean?

 It is important to find out which pronouns a nonbinary person prefers.
 Using an incorrect pronoun is known as misgendering, and it is polite to avoid this.

-It is simplest to use gender-neutral terms in scenarios where it is impossible to determine the pronoun an individual prefers.
+It is simplest to use gender-neutral terms in scenarios where it is impossible to determine the pronoun an individual prefers, such as when speaking about someone in third person.
 These include:

 Society is increasingly becoming more accepting of nonbinary gender identities.
 The American Psychiatric Association (APA) recently removed gender identity disorder as a diagnosable mental health condition from the fifth edition of the Diagnostic and Statistics Manual (DSM-5).

-Many states in the United States, such as Colorado and California, now legally recognize nonbinary as a third gender.
-This means that nonbinary can be a third gender choice along with male and female on official documentation, such as a driver's license.
+Many states in the United States, such as Colorado and California, now include nonbinary as an option on official documentation, such as driver's licenses.

 Many people with nonbinary gender identities report feeling discriminated against, and experience psychological distress as a result of this.
-Understanding and appreciating nonbinary gender identities is a step towards ensuring that groups feel accepted or represented, as they feel they should, including many subtleties and variations.
+Understanding and appreciating nonbinary gender identities is a step towards ensuring that people feel accepted and represented.

-Becoming familiar with the terminology or learning which terms a nonbinary person prefers is a polite and productive way to help people feel comfortable in themselves.
+Becoming familiar with the terminology or learning which terms a nonbinary person prefers is essential for their comfort, as well as a step towards greater inclusitivity.